 Up to now, it is only possible for two users to communicate via audio and video streams.
 To extend this to the possibility to send arbitrary data from peer-to-peer, a DataChannel is needed.
 Sending data in this way, directly, without third-party servers involved, comes with substantial benefits, thanks to the low network latency and high troughput (c.f.
 Dutton 2012).
 Dutton (2012) further points out that there are many use cases for this functionality, like remote desktop applications, file transfer, gaming or real-time text chat.

-The API methods of DataChannels were deliberately modeled after those from WebSockets, therefore most web developers should be fairly familiar with the syntax.
+The API methods of DataChannels were deliberately modeled based on those from WebSockets, therefore most web developers should be fairly familiar with the syntax.
 Additionally, the DataChannel API brings more advantages for applications, like the usage of multiple prioritizable channels within one PeerConnection, mandatory, automatic encryption as well as the support of reliable and unreliable message delivery (cf. Dutton 2012).

 One user – in most cases the one creating the PeerConnection – also creates a DataChannel.
 There can be an unlimited number of DataChannels within one PeerConnection, identified by unique names.
 Afterwards, three event handlers are attached to the DataChannel, which will be called each time this event fires (cf. Loreto & Romano 2014, p.
 125).